QLD Certificate 3 Guarantee and Higher Skills Fund

 This training is funded by the Queensland Government.

-A wide range of qualifications in Financial Services, Business, Information Technology and Accounting are available in Queensland under the User Choice traineeship program.
+A small range of qualifications in Business and Information Technology are available in Queensland under the Skills Assure User Choice traineeship program.

 Apprenticeship Network Providers (previously called Australian Apprenticeship Centres) determine the eligibility of employees for traineeships.
 The following information is a guide to how the traineeship system works: